dhis2/dhis2-docs/src/developer/web-api/tracker.md

 a note, one can do so by creating another note.
 The only way to delete a note is by deleting the parent object - either event or enrollment.

-Tracker notes do not have their dedicated endpoint; they are exchanged as part of the parent event and/or enrollment payload.
+Notes do not have their dedicated endpoint; they are exchanged as part of the parent event and/or enrollment payload.
 Below is a sample payload.

 ```json